 - The guideline of participation: Our goal is for all to share and all to learn, so all should feel encouraged but not pressured to participate.
 Before and after you have made a contribution, welcome others to contribute by listening from the heart with uncommon interest and kindness.
 In so doing, you will “listen one another into free speech.”
 Avoid dominating, and generally seek to draw out those who may be less confident than you.
 Be sure to express appreciation when others share honestly and from the heart.

 - The guideline of honour: We honour one another for having the courage to share honestly and from the heart.
 It is important to freely express your own views without insulting the views of others.
-Advising, silencing, fixing, upstaging, correcting, or interrupting others often leaves them feeling dishonoured, so these responses are not appropriate among the learners in this circle.
-Often, using “I” language helps in this regard – for example, !I see that differently” instead of “You are wrong.”
+Advising, silencing, fixing, upstaging, correcting, or interrupting others often leaves them feeling dishonoured, so these responses are not appropriate among the learners in the meeting.
+Often, using “I” language helps in this regard – for example, “…I see that differently” instead of, “You are wrong.”
 Trust that a safe, honouring environment will make space for their “inner teacher,” God’s Spirit, to guide others better than you can.

 - The guideline of silence: Silence is an important part of every good conversation.
 Don’t rush to fill silence.
 Expect that important insights will arise through silence.
 Often, right after a silence has become a little uncomfortable, it becomes generative and holy.

 - The guideline of understanding: Each question or prompt is designed to promote something more important than agreement or argument: understanding – of ourselves and one another.
 So see differing views as a gift and an opportunity for greater understanding, not argument.
 Our full acceptance of one another does not infer full agreement with every opinion that is expressed.
 Assured of mutual honour, in the presence of differing views, we will all experience greater understanding.